bluegreen-labs/phenocam_installation_tool_v2_dev/README.md

 PhenoCam Installation Tool (PIT) is a set of scripts to configure Stardot Netcam Live 2 for the use as a phenocam associated with the [PhenoCam network](http://phenocam.nau.edu).
 Version 2 addresses the installation routine for the Stardot Netcam Live 2 cameras which supercede the previous default Netcam SC5 cameras within the PhenoCam network.

 This software is a collaboration between BlueGreen Labs (bv) and the PhenoCam US network.
 A perpetual license is granted to the PhenoCam US network and its users, in its basic form.
 All other users, and custom use cases, require permission and custom scripts from BlueGreen labs (BV).
+By downloading and using this software you agree upon these terms.

 > [!warning]
 > The default password on the Stardot cameras is INSECURE.
 Connecting any camera to an open network, without a firewall, will result in your camera being hacked (with estimated times to infection < 30 min).